 Shepherd’s Pie Stuffed Potatoes

 One of the only draw backs of making shepherd’s pie is the amount of time it takes to make everything.
 Peel potatoes, mash potatoes, cook the meat, then bake eeeeverything together.
 When I have time, I love it.
-I pop on some Depeche Mode (keeping with that British theme, and my own retro groove thing) and sing and cook.
+For most weeknights, it just doesn’t fit.

 Shepherd's Pie Stuffed Potatoes